CMIP6 Multi-Model Mean Context

 Caveats

-• The magnitude of the cloud cover changes (roughly ±0.20 to ±0.26 fraction) is exceptionally large for a regional mean, warranting verification of the diagnostic calculation or variable definition.
+• The magnitude of cloud cover changes (up to ~27% absolute change) is exceptionally large for a regional mean, warranting verification of whether this reflects specific cloud regimes (e.g., low clouds) or total cloud fraction.